 A central question facing any theory of decision making under uncertainty is how preferences are updated to incorporate new information.
 Since updated preferences govern future choices, it is important to know how they relate to information contingent choices made ex-ante.
 Dynamic consistency is the requirement that ex-ante contingent choices are respected by updated preferences.
 This consistency is implicit in the standard way of thinking about a dynamic choice problem as equivalent to a single ex-ante choice to which one is committed, and is thus ubiquitous in economic modeling.
+We formally define dynamic consistency in Section 2.2.

 Under subjective expected utility, updating preferences by applying Bayes' rule to the subjective probability is the standard way to update.
 Why is this so?
 Dynamic consistency is the primary justification for Bayesian updating.
-Not only does Bayesian updating imply dynamic consistency, but, if updating consists of specifying a conditional probability measure for each (non-null) event, dynamic consistency implies these conditional measures must be the Bayesian updates.
-The requirement that updating consists of specifying a conditional probability measure for expected utility measure for expected utility preferences - i.e., that each such preference remains an expected utility preference after updating.
+Not only does Bayesian updating imply dynamic consistency, but, if updating consists of specifying a conditional probability measure for each (non-null) event, dynamic consistency implies these conditional measures must be the Bayesian updates.1 The requirement that updating consists of specifying a conditional probability measure for expected utility preferences - i.e., that each such preference remains an expected utility preference after updating.

-Since dynamic consistency and closure lead to a well-established theory of updating for expected utility, it makes sense to ask what they imply for the updating of more general preferences.
+Since dynamic consistency and closure lead to a well-established theory of updating for expected utility, it is important to ask what they imply for the updating of more general preferences.
 Closure for a set of preferences means that each member of that set remains in the set after updating.
-In earlier work (Hanany and Klibanoff [20]), we began to address this issue by identifying and characterizing the first dynamically consistent update rules satisfying closure for the maxmin expected utility (MEU) model of decision-making under ambiguity (Gilboa and Schmeidler [16]).
-In this paper, we are able to substantially generalize the approach taken there and characterize dynamically consistent update rules for essentially all continuous, monotonic preferences that are ambiguity averse in that they satisfy the uncertainty aversion axiom introduced in Schmeidler [45] (i.e., have convex upper contour sets in utility space).
-Schmeidler's axiom (stated in Section 2.2) is very commonly used to describe ambiguity aversion in the literature and MEU is but one of many models satisfying this property.
-We consider several applications of our general result in some detail, characterizing dynamically consistent update rules satisfying closure for important specific models of ambiguity averse preferences: the smooth ambiguity preferences (Klibanoff, Marinacci and
+In earlier work (Hanany and Klibanoff [2007]), we began to address this issue by identifying and characterizing the first dynamically consistent update rules satisfying closure for the maxmin expected utility (MEU) model of decision-making under ambiguity (Gilboa and Schmeidler [1989]).2 In this paper, we are able to substantially generalize the approach taken there and characterize dynamically consistent update rules for essentially all continuous, monotonic preferences that are ambiguity averse in that they satisfy the uncertainty aversion axiom introduced in Schmeidler [1989] (i.e., have convex upper contour sets in utility space).
+Schmeidler's axiom (stated in Section 2.2) is very commonly used to describe ambiguity aversion in the literature and MEU is but one of many models satisfying this property.3 We consider several applications of our general result in some detail, characterizing dynamically consistent update rules satisfying closure for important specific models of ambiguity averse preferences: the smooth ambiguity preferences (Klibanoff, Marinacci and Mukerji [2005], henceforth KMM),4 the variational preferences (Maccheroni, Marinacci and Rustichini [2006a], henceforth MMR) and regret-based models of ambiguity aversion, such as minimax regret with multiple priors (Hayashi [2008], Stoye [2008b]).
+We propose the first dynamically consistent update rules satisfying closure for these models.

-&lt;sup>1See e.g., Proposition 6 in Hanany and Klibanoff [20] or Proposition 3.1 in Section 2.2.
+1See e.g., Proposition 6 in Hanany and Klibanoff [2007] or Proposition 3.1 in Section 2.2.

-&lt;sup>2Epstein and Schneider [11] had previously investigated updating of MEU preferences using a stronger notion of dynamic consistency (see our discussion of recursive dynamic consistency in Section 6) and, as a result, to avoid a collapse to expected utility had to restrict attention to updating given a limited set of events (the so-called rectangular events).
+2Epstein and Schneider [2003] had previously investigated updating of MEU preferences using a stronger notion of dynamic consistency (see our discussion of recursive dynamic consistency in Section 6) and, as a result, to avoid a collapse to expected utility had to restrict attention to updating given a limited set of events (the so-called rectangular events).